Pegg Clarke: Europe

 Newspapers' social columns covered the couple's activities regularly, and the farewell parties when in April 1927 they readied to depart on a two-and-a-half year tour of Europe, a trip which was partly funded by the anthropologist and art patron Sir Walter Baldwin Spencer who commissioned them to document monuments.
 The couple, usually Clarke, corresponded regularly to the Australian press, sending lively descriptions of their adventures touring by car to avoid the cost of rail travel and staying in barns in England, and traveling cheaply by boat, train or horse-cart in often remote parts of France, Spain, Italy, Sardinia, Corsica, Belgium and Germany.
 A party to which Hollick, Izard and Jessie Traill invited artist friends was held in newly built Chartres House, Melbourne on their return in October 1929.

-In June 1936 Wilson and Clarke spent a week together in Sydney sketching and photographing and made a leisurely few days on the journey back to make more pictures.
+In June 1936 Wilson and Clarke spent a week together in Sydney sketching and photographing, and a few days on the journey back to make more pictures.